-There will be one short paper required for this class, with a final rewrite required.
+There will be one short paper required for this class, in two drafts, with the second draft required.
 Specific directions will be handed out when the papers are assigned.
 In general, all written work for me, or for Art History in general, should be finished, professional-looking, and must observe the following rules: